 1. Integrate Spanish into your campaigns

 For a bicultural or second-generation audience, consider integrating Spanish into your primarily-English Hispanic advertising campaigns.
-Use Spanish words, phrases, or quotes to appeal to an audience that speaks both languages fluently.
+Use Spanish words, phrases, or quotes to appeal to an audience that speaks both Spanish and English fluently.

 Patrick Carver, CEO of Constellation Marketing, shares that, “A key strategy we’ve used for numerous clients is to create bilingual content.
 There are thousands of people searching in foreign languages on a daily basis.
 Bilingual search keywords are also much less competitive than English keywords!”

-When done right, integrating Spanish words and phrases is extremely effective in making the Hispanic consumer audience feel understood—resulting in higher engagement and sales.
+When done right, integrating Spanish words and phrases is extremely effective in making the Latino consumer audience feel understood—resulting in a marketing strategy with higher engagement and sales.

 Example: The 2015 #SinTraducción campaign from Target.
 The campaign, which celebrated good times with friends and family, used the slogan, “without translation”, was expanded upon by usage of untranslatable Spanish words like “sobremesa”.
 The campaign resonated with the Latino community, and the hashtag encouraged the sharing of more untranslatable words.